QuantConnect/Documentation/01-Key-Concepts/06-security-identifiers.rst

 Decoding Symbols
 ================

-When a Symbol is serialized to a string, it will look something like this: SPY R735QTJ8XC9X.
+When a Symbol is serialized to a string, it will look something like this: ``SPY R735QTJ8XC9X``.
 This two-part string is a base64 encoded set of data.
 Encoding all of the properties into a short format allows dense communication without requiring a third party list or look-up.

 Most of the time, you will not need to work with these encoded strings.
 However, QuantConnect provides a method for deserializing Symbol objects into easily consumable objects for use by the API.
 You can use this method as demonstrated below: